-It will NOT help elect our Board's nominees if you sign and return a white proxy card sent by VIEX.
+It will NOT help elect our Board's nominees if you sign and return a white proxy card sent by VIEX, even if you withhold on VIEX's director nominees using VIEX's proxy card.
 Doing so will revoke any previous vote you may have cast on KVH's BLUE proxy card.
-We encourage you to vote FOR each of the Board's nominees on our BLUE voting instruction form or BLUE proxy card and to DISREGARD, and not return, any white voting instruction form or white proxy card that you receive from VIEX.
+We encourage you to vote FOR ALL of the Board's nominees on our BLUE voting instruction form or BLUE proxy card and to DISREGARD, and not return, any white voting instruction form or white proxy card that you receive from VIEX.